binduwavell/generator-alfresco/README.md

 yo alfresco:amp-add-remote
 ```

-The final option for installing amps is **Common AMPS**, this lists AMPs that are
+The final option for installing AMPs is **Common AMPS**, this lists AMPs that are
 available via a public maven repo that we can plug into your project on your
 behalf.
 Currently these include: